What home loans does St. George offer?

 - You must be 18 years or over

 - You must be an Australian or New Zealand permanent resident

 - You are either married or de-facto (to each other) if you're making a joint application

-When applying for a St. George home loan, you’ll likely need the following documents:
+When applying for a mortgage, you'll likely need the following documents:

 - Personal ID, which can be your driver's license, Medicare card or passport.